Six Senses Ninh Van Bay

 Nha Trang is protected by the Truong Son mountains and this costal region of Vietnam is generally sunny all year round, with the exception of the wet season from August to mid-December, when you can expect strong sea breezes and chilly, wet weather.

-Call us on to start planning your vacation to Six Senses Ninh Van Bay or take a look at our itineraries to Central coast
+To start planning your holiday to Six Senses Ninh Van Bay

 The exclusive Six Senses Ninh Van Bay is a rustic, barefoot, luxury resort at its very best, combining the legendary Six Senses service, food and facilities with a totally relaxed atmosphere and a stunning beach location.